syovchev/jump-brackets/README.md

 # README

-A Visual Studio Code allowing for a simple way to navigate between brackets and quotes within your source code.
+A Visual Studio Code extension allowing for a simple way to navigate between brackets and quotes within your source code.

 ## Usage